-Trianon Music Group (TMG) recognises that it has the responsibility to safeguard the welfare of children and young people up to the age of 18 years old in their charge.
+Trianon Music Group (TMG) recognises that it has the responsibility to safeguard the welfare of all children, young people and vulnerable adults in their charge.
 TMG accepts the duty of care under the following legislation:

-To reflect this commitment to ensuring the well-being of children and young people, TMG is a member of Suffolk County Council Safeguarding Partnership.
+To reflect this commitment to ensuring the well-being of children and young people, TMG is a member of Suffolk County Council Safeguarding Partnership and ‘Making Music’.

 TMG believes that:

-All children, whatever their age, culture, disability, gender, language, racial origin, religious beliefs and/or sexual identity have the right to protection from abuse;
+The welfare of all is paramount whatever their age, culture, disability, gender, language, racial origin, religious beliefs and/or sexual identity; they have the right to protection from abuse;

 All suspicions and allegations of abuse will be taken seriously and responded to swiftly and appropriately;